 Innovative Core Physics

-The TWR’s economic benefits stem from its higher thermal efficiency and ability to breed and burn metallic fuel comprised of initial starter fuel of U-235 and U-238.
-TerraPower’s ability to develop new fuels and materials that can breed and burn U-238 could enable a TWR to get more energy out of every pound of mined uranium than a conventional light water reactor.
+The TWR technology’s economic benefits stem from its higher thermal efficiency and ability to breed and burn metallic fuel comprised of initial starter fuel of U-235 and U-238.
+TerraPower’s ability to develop new fuels and materials that can breed and burn U-238 could enable a TWR prototype to get more energy out of every pound of mined uranium than a conventional light water reactor.